jonatas/pgscraper/README.md

 A few useful commands:

-To init your pgx and provide some instances only to test the extensions:
+To init your [pgx](https://github.com/zombodb/pgx) and provide some instances only to test the extension, use it only once:

 ```
 cargo pgx init